Work Pants With Knee Pads

 I typically wear knee pads when I know I’m on my knees for a prolonged period of time, such as tiling.
-I find knee pads a hassle to wear, uncomfortable and the straps tend to cut off my circulation.
+I find knee pads a hassle to wear, and uncomfortable and the straps tend to cut off my circulation.

 But when I work for long periods of time on my knees, it’s super important to have maximum cushioning, which makes knee pads essential.
-What I needed was a solution for all the other times where I kneel for a minute or two.
+What I needed was a solution for all the other times when I kneel for a minute or two.
 That epiphany brought me to look at work pants with knee pads.

 Think about how many times you kneel daily or work on your knees without wearing knee pads.
 We often find ourselves working on our knees for varying amounts of time and kneeling on a variety of hard or uneven surfaces.

 In 2010, there were roughly 10.4 million patient visits to doctors’ offices because of common knee injuries.
 The kneecap has only a thin layer of skin and muscle over it, and the knee joint has many components, making it vulnerable to injury.

 Contact injuries from using your knee as a hammer to bump things in place, or kneeling on a hard floor are both examples of contact stress.
 Additionally, excessive kneeling can cause the bursa in your knee to become irritated, leading to pain, inflammation, and limited range of motion.